Sell more with better email & SMS

 Goal: Retain current customers and nurture relationships

-Subject line: Want a Free Gift on Your Birthday? 👀🎁💅
+Subject line: Want a Free Gift on Your Birthday? ???

 Holo Taco email

-What’s great about this email marketing example:
+What’s great about this email marketing example

-Making customers and leads feel important is a priceless resource, and Holo Taco understands this.
-By asking for their birthday and promising a special gift, they provide a personalized communication dynamic that any user would appreciate.
+Making customers and leads feel important is a priceless resource, and Holo Taco is one of the email marketing examples that understands this.
+Asking for their visitors’ birthday and promising a special gift provides a personalized communication dynamic that any user would appreciate.
+Besides, who doesn’t love a gift?

-How you can do better:
+How you can do better

 12. Highway Robery